-1 RESOLUTION #2020-8 AUTHORIZING THE FILING OF A CLAIM WITH THE VENTURA COUNTY TRANSPORTATION COMMISSION FOR 2 ALLOCATION OF TRANSPORTATION DEVELOPMENT ACT FUNDS FOR FISCAL YEAR 2019/2020 WHEREAS, the Transportation Development Act (TDA), as amended (Public Utilities Code Secti provides for the allocation of funds from the Local Transportation Fund (LTF) and the State Transit for use by eligible claimants for various transportation and transit purposes as allowed by TDA; an Assi WHEREAS, pursuant to the provisions of the TDA, as amended, and pursuant to the applicable rule hereunder (California Code of Regulations Sections 6600 et seq.), a prospective claimant wishing allocation from the Local Transportation Fund and the State Transit Assistance fund shall file its clar County Transportation Commission. to re eceive an 3 NOW, THEREFORE LET IT BE RESOLVED, that the City/Agency of City of Newtown 4 Is authorized to execute and file an appropriate claim pursuant to the applicable rules and regulations promulgated hereunder, together with all necessary supporting documents, with the Ventura County Transportation Commission for an allocation of TDA funds in Fiscal Year 2019/2020 5 BE IT FURTHER RESOLVED that the authorized claim is for Article 3 for pedestrian and bicycle expenditures (PUC 99234) in the amount of \$ 50,000.00 6 BE IT FURTHER RESOLVED that the authorized claim for Article 4 for transportation purposes for public transit expenditures (PUC 99260) in the amount of \$ 7 BE IT FURTHER RESOLVED that the authorized claim for Article 4.5 for community transit expenditures (PUC 99275) in the amount of \$ 8 BE IT FURTHER RESOLVED that the authorized claim for Article 8(a) for local street and road purposes (PUC99400(a)) in the amount of \$ 980,000.00 9 BE IT FURTHER RESOLVED that the authorized claim for Article 8 (c) local transit purposes (PUC 99400(c)) in the amount of including \$75,000 to be paid directly to VCTC for Valley Express Services \$ 2,600,000.00 BE IT FURTHER RESOLVED that the authorized claim includes 100% of available State Transit Assistance (STA) funds according to the allocations published by the State Controller's Office for local transportation planning and mass transportation purposes (PUC 99301).
+1 RESOLUTION #2020-8 AUTHORIZING THE FILING OF A CLAIM WITH THE VENTURA COUNTY TRANSPORTATION COMMISSION FOR 2 ALLOCATION OF TRANSPORTATION DEVELOPMENT ACT FUNDS FOR FISCAL YEAR 2019/2020 WHEREAS the Transportation Development Act (TDA) as amended (Dublic Hillitias Code Section on O 2200 ot oog \ WHEREAS, the Transportation Development Act (TDA), as amended (Public Utilities Code Sect provides for the allocation of funds from the Local Transportation Fund (LTF) and the State Transit for use by eligible claimants for various transportation and transit purposes as allowed by TDA; are stance Fund WHEREAS, pursuant to the provisions of the TDA, as amended, and pursuant to the applicable rehereunder (California Code of Regulations Sections 6600 et seq.), a prospective claimant wishing allocation from the Local Transportation Fund and the State Transit Assistance fund shall file its cl County Transportation Commission. g to re eceive an 3 NOW, THEREFORE LET IT BE RESOLVED, that the City/Agency of City of Newtown - Is authorized to execute and file an appropriate claim pursuant to the applicable rules and regulations promulgated hereunder, together with all necessary supporting documents, with the 4 Ventura County Transportation Commission for an allocation of TDA funds in Fiscal Year 2019/2020 BE IT FURTHER RESOLVED that the authorized claim is for Article 3 for pedestrian and 5 bicycle expenditures (PUC 99234) in the amount of \$ 50,000.00 DE IT FURTHER RESOLVED that the outborized claim for Article 4 for transportation numbered 6 BE IT FURTHER RESOLVED that the authorized claim for Article 4 for transportation purposes \$ 0 for public transit expenditures (PUC 99260) in the amount of Φ 7 BE IT FURTHER RESOLVED that the authorized claim for Article 4.5 for community transit expenditures (PUC 99275) in the amount of \$ - DE IT FURTUER RECOLVER that the configuration declare for Article O(a) for level and are also 8 BE IT FURTHER RESOLVED that the authorized claim for Article 8(a) for local street and road æ 000 000 00 0 purposes (PUC99400(a)) in the amount of \$ 980,000.00 9 BE IT FURTHER RESOLVED that the authorized claim for Article 8 (c) local transit purposes (PUC 99400(c)) in the amount of including \$75,000 to be paid directly to VCTC for Valley Express Services \$ 2,600,000.00 BE IT FURTHER RESOLVED that the authorized claim includes 100% of available State Transit Assistance (STA) funds according to the allocations published by the State Controller's Office for local transportation planning and mass transportation purposes (PUC 99301).
 BE IT FURTHER RESOLVED that the authorized claim includes 100% of available State of Good Repair funds according to the amounts published by the State Controller's Office (PUC 99313 and PUC 99314).
-BE IT FURTHER RESOLVED that a copy of this resolution be transmitted to the Ventura County Transportation Commission in conjunction with the filing of the claim.
+BE IT FURTHER RESOLVED that a copy of this resolution be transmitted to the Ventura County Transportation Commission in conjunction with the filling of the claim.
 10 PASSED and ADOPTED this Day of 11 (Add Authorized Signatures/Attest Statement, etc.) Please submit copy of Agenda item AND signed resolution to VCTC as part of the Claim packet.
+Francisco de la constante de l